CakeDC/cakephp-inertia/README.md

 ```
 $> npm run dev
 ```

-**Whenever you modify the .vue templates you must run this script.**
+**IMPORTANT: Whenever you modify the .vue templates you must run this script.**

+You can go to http://localhost:9099/pages/index

 ### Add Menu